Paolettinic/planar-monocular-SLAM/README.md

 ### Refinement of the initial solution
-The solution for the landmarks postition obtained after the optimization can be further refined simply by repeating the triangulation process, substiting the odometry poses with the pose obtained by total least squares.
+The solution for the landmarks postition obtained after the optimization can be further refined simply by repeating the triangulation process, substituting the odometry poses with the one obtained by total least squares.
 This lead to an improved initial guess of the landmark position, which results in a better solution after another pass of TLS.